While each prospective student is considered on an individual basis, we have prerequisites that all students must meet.

 There are several ways to qualify for admission to the D.C. program.
 Multiple factors are taken into consideration during the application-review process.
 Those factors include credits earned, transfer credits, classes taken, grade point average (GPA) and degree(s) earned.

-Palmer College is regionally accredited by the Higher Learning Commission (HLC).
+Palmer College is accredited by the Higher Learning Commission (HLC).
 Its D.C. program is professionally accredited by the Council on Chiropractic Education (CCE).

 Doctor of Chiropractic Program